 WORK SAMPLE REQUIREMENTS

 Blind Work Samples Requested: Prepare a blind, or anonymous work sample, CV, work proposal, and work description.
+We had to disqualify 20% of our applications last session because instructions were not followed.
 Please remove your name, address or other personal identifying information.
 Do not use your name as file names, in work samples, on your CV/resume.
 For your CV please remove your name, address, phone numbers, emails, and websites.
 The titles, duties, and place of work, galleries, or title of publications can stay.
 Please make your work proposal, and work description anonymous as well.
 Work samples bearing personal identifying information will be disqualified.
 Again, please submit a blind sample of work samples, work description, and your CV.
 Please follow this link for more information about blind submissions.
 Scroll to the part of this page that says, "Tips for Applying". https://playasummerlake.org/apply-for-residency/

 MULTIMEDIA: If you are working in multimedia or have your work archived in multimedia you are welcome to submit a portfolio of works as long as it is within the submission guidelines.
 For example, you could submit 5 minutes of video, 10 minutes of audio, and 5 images.
 If you are new to interdisciplinary work, submit your best, current work in your primary discipline and describe your plans to work in a cross-discipline manner.

 VISUAL ART: Provide 5 - 10 images in JPEG format along with a document containing the JPEG filename, title, medium, size and year of completion for each piece.
 JPEG files should be at least 800x600 pixels and formatted to 72 dpi.
 NO TIFF OR PSD FILES ACCEPTED.
 Each filename must be numbered and correspond to the accompanying work-description document.
 Please do not save files in your name.